matt-blodgett/qtrpi/README.md

 # qtrpi
-Scripts for building and deploying Qt5 to RaspberryPi3
+Scripts for building and deploying Qt5 to RaspberryPi devices

-## Qt Setup:
+## Setup:
 First, it's a good idea to setup passwordless `ssh` with the device.
 <br>This will prevent numerous repeated password prompts when running the build process.
 <br>